gmcastil/weibull/docs/overview.rst

   - Complains if update() has been run without initially running fit()
   - Accepts a dictionary, containing Weibull parameters and computes the Weibull function for those parameters
+  - Perhaps two update methods - one for cross section and LET values being altered and another for Weibull parameters being updated
-  - Returns cross section as a function of LET between 0 and 100 (again, something that can be changed)
+  - Returns cross section as a function of LET between max and min.
   - Returns chi-squared statistic for the function and the data
-  - Perhaps two update methods - one for cross section and LET values being altered and another for Weibull parameters being updated

 Use Cases
 ---------